Blog/What is Caller ID and How Does it Work?

 Traditional landline service providers do not usually provide free caller ID service.
 You will need to sign up for a wireless landline service or install a Voice Over Internet Protocol (VoIP).
 With this, you can check caller ID on Landline.

 You can install VoIP onto your landline quite easily.
-First, you will need to choose a VoIP plan.
-Choose one according to your need and budget.
+First, you will need to choose a VoIP plan with a VoIP provider (Community Phone is not a VoIP provider).
 You will also need to purchase some necessary equipment to implement the VoIP system into your landline.
 Such equipment may include a router.

-Install the equipment as instructed and ask your service provider to activate it.
-Now you will be able to check caller ID on Landline.
+Install the equipment as instructed and ask your VoIP phone service provider to activate it.
+Now you will be able to check caller ID on your Landline.

 How to Check Caller ID on Android